 When shopping for organic clothing, look for GOTS certified, or Oeko-Tex certified organic clothing brands.

-Finding certified organic clothing is harder for adults than children, but there are some organic clothing brands you can count on, which I will list below.
+Finding certified organic clothing and sustainable fashion is harder for adults than children, but there are some organic clothing brands you can count on, which I will list below.
 If you can’t find certified organic clothing, go for organic cotton or wool.

 GOTS is the highest standard for organic clothing.
 This ensures your clothing from fiber to finish is non-toxic.